Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 2900 Ramon Rd

 The 10-foot marble altars were carved in Italy to Cody’s precise specifications.
-The sculptured ceilings drape like tented fabric, and the clerestory windows welcome wide rays of strategic natural light.
+The sculptured ceilings drape like tented fabric, and the clerestory windows welcome broad rays of strategic natural light.
 The main entrance at St. Theresa is at the base of a cross shape.
-Outside you will be greeted by red and yellow stained glass in a pattern that was designed by William Cody himself.
-It shimmers in morning sunlight.
-However, as you move through the heavy wooden doors, the space darkens dramatically.
+Outside, you will be greeted by red and yellow stained glass in a pattern William Cody designed.
+It shimmers in the morning sunlight.
+However, the space darkens dramatically as you move through the heavy wooden doors.
 The floor is slate, the ceiling is that same dark wood, and light sneaks in through clerestory windows.

 st theresa church palm springs william cody